mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 Waterfall during a run, the interface will carry on by plotting Waterfall within the same window.

-The user also has an option of generated GSS, XYE and OpenGenie formatted file by clicking the Output Files checkbox.
-This will generated three different files for each focused output workspace in Mantid.
+The user also has an option of saving GSS, XYE and OpenGenie formatted file by clicking the Output Files checkbox.
+This will generate three different files for each focused output workspace in Mantid.
 These files can be found with appropriate name at location:
-`C:\EnginX_Mantid\User\236516\Focus` on Windows, the EnginX_Mantid folder can be found on `Desktop/Home` on other platforms.
+`C:\EnginX_Mantid\User\<RBNumber>\Focus` on Windows, the `EnginX_Mantid`
+folder can be found on the home directory on other platforms.
+The files are also copied to the general (all) output directory, that is `C:\EnginX_Mantid\Focus` on Windows and `EnginX_Mantid\Focus` under the user home on other platforms.

 The Multiple Runs Focus Mode combo-box enables two alternative focus mode. `Focus Individual Run Files Separately` is the default